 The Outlook had reported a counterfeit currency racket last year where a stash of Rs 32 lakh ‘Children’s Bank of India’ notes was recovered.

 While the origin of the video could not be established by Alt News, it seems to be taken inside a printing press.
 Boomlive had reported that a man in the background can be heard speaking Marathi.
-The video was also debunked by SM Hoaxslayer earlier this month when it was being shared as ‘fake notes printed in Bangladesh.’
+The video was also debunked by SM Hoaxslayer in 2019 when it was also being shared as ‘fake notes printed in Bangladesh.’